-Did you know it is illegal for a service member who will be filing a full or partial-DITY move to move any items on the prohibited list?
-Filing for reimbursement when you have moved any of those items can be considered fraud and is punishable with fines or punitive action.
+Did you know it is illegal for a service member who will be filing for a government-arranged move or partial-DITY move to transport any items on the prohibited list?
+Filing for reimbursement when you have moved any of those items can be considered fraud and is punishable with fines or disciplinary action.

-- Automobiles, trucks, vans and similar motor vehicles, airplanes, mobile homes, camper trailers, horse trailers and farming vehicles
+- Vehicles: This includes automobiles, trucks, vans and all other vehicles such as airplanes, mobile homes, camper trailers, horse trailers and farming vehicles.

-- Live animals, including birds, fish and reptiles
+- Live animals: This includes birds, fish and reptiles.

 PCS Packing Tips

-- The key to success with the PCS Prohibited List is using a thorough and accurate home inventory.
+- Take inventory: The key to success with the PCS Prohibited List is using a thorough and accurate home inventory.
 If you are unaware of non-transportable items in the garage, how will you arrange for disposal?
-Knowing what you have will give you time to explore your options.
+Knowing what you have and what is not allowed will give you time to explore your options.

-- To avoid pricey overages, know your weight allowance discussed in detail in our latest blog here.
+- Know your weight allowance: To avoid pricey overages, know your PCS weight allowance.

-- Questions to help you decide what to have movers pack
+- Downsize where possible: Questions to help you decide what to have movers pack:

-- Can it be replaced when we arrive?
+- Can it be easily replaced when we arrive?

 - Would I be devastated to lose it?

-- Don’t pack food that is in glass jars or perishable for a PCS move.
-They may crack, leak or mold before arrival, so you leave them off your PCS packing list.
-Non-perishables like boxed or canned items, dried fruits or spices usually transport well.
+- Leave out perishables: For your PCS, consider leaving out foods that come in breakable, glass jars and items that are perishable.
+These items may crack, leak or mold before you arrive.
+Non-perishables like boxed or canned items, dried fruits or spices usually transport well!

-Among the many pieces of paper and information a service member is given related to their PCS, the PCS prohibited list of items may not seem that important.
+Among the many individual documents and information, a service member is given related to their PCS, the PCS prohibited list of items may not seem that important in the beginning.
 However, a smooth move can hit a severe speed bump if your commercial carrier leaves you with a pile of household goods they cannot transport.
 Avoid a moving day crisis by being prepared to handle your prohibited items!

 More Like This: